DandyLyons/DandyLyons.github.io/content/en-gb/essays/how-to-always-be-right/index.md

 ---
-title: "How to Always Be Right"
+title: How to Always Be Right
-date: 2025-05-04T19:30:03-06:00
+date: 2025-05-04
 tags:
-    - "essays"
+  - essays
-slug: "how-to-always-be-right"
+slug: how-to-always-be-right
-topics: ["truth", "humility", "arguments"]
+topics:
+  - truth
+  - humility
+  - arguments
-aliases: ["/essays/1/"]
+aliases:
+  - /essays/1/
-description: "To always be right, you must first be willing to be wrong.
-Embrace humility and discover the freedom of truth."
+description: To always be right, you must first be willing to be wrong.
+Embrace humility and discover the freedom of truth.
 ---

 # How to Always Be Right and Never Ever Wrong